subediupadesh/pyMPEALab/README.md

 ## For Windows User:
-User can run "pyMPEALAB.exe" wihout any softwares to be preinstalled.
+User can run "pyMPEALAB_GUI.exe" wihout any softwares to be installed.
-Not any extra supporting files are needed to run the application, all the necessary files are built inside the application "pyMPEALab.exe".

 ## Procedure for using "pyMPEALab" GUI Application:

 Step 0.
-Open / Run "pyMPEALab.py" (for Linux users) & "pyMPEALab.exe" (for Windows users) file to open the GUI application
+Open / Run "pyMPEALab_GUI.py" (for Linux users) & "pyMPEALab_GUI.exe" (for Windows users) file to open the GUI application

 Step 1.
 User need to select the No. of Elements/Components in the MPEA whose phase is to be predicted, from the dropdown menu at the top left corner.
 		    After selection of element size/number (from 2 to 10),